 Blueberries, Cane Berries, Figs, Pomegranates, and Dogwoods, living Christmas Trees, and Japanese Maples are all In.

 We have a nice selection of blueberries and cane berries in now.
 When you plant blueberries, be sure to add acid fertilizer.
 If you want to grow them in pots, which works very well, mix potting soil with fir bark and peet moss, 1/3 ratio of each, and add sulfur and acid fertilizer to the mix and you can grow them in pots.
 Pots or raised beds work much better for blueberries than straight into the ground because of the heavy clay soil.
 Now is a great time to plant blueberries and cane berries while the selection is good.

 And our inventory is full for whatever else you may want and if we don’t have it, we can usually get it within a week.

 We sell gift certificates for holiday giving.
 If you can’t make it in, we can sell them over the phone and mail them to you or to the recipient.
 Just call and let us know the amount and pay over the phone and we will send it.
 Or you can come in and buy it.

-We will be closed the 24th and 25th for Christmas and will be closed the 1st of January for New Year.
+We will be Christmas Eve and Christmas Day and will be closed the 1st of January for New Year.

 Open 9 to 5 Monday – Saturday, 10 to 4 Sunday